 - Educational Display Create an exhibit that addresses a focused topic related to power generated from a renewable energy source.
 The purpose of the exhibit is to inform and create awareness. - Experiment Display an experiment addressing a problem or question related to power generated from a renewable energy source.
 Include hypothesis, background research, variables, a control, data, findings, conclusions and recommendations for future study. - 80.
 Electrical/Electronic exhibits built by 7-9 year old member - 81.
 Electrical/Electronic exhibits built by 10 13 year old member - 82.
 Electrical/Electronic exhibits built by 14-18 year old member

 Department Q - Entomology

-Superintendent: Amy Taylor
+Superintendent: Nicole Small

-A 4-H member may exhibit in the collection, notebook and/or educational display categories.
-Within each category there are classes in Beginning, Intermediate or Advanced phases in which they enroll.
+4-H member may exhibit in the collection, notebook and/or educational display categories within each category there are classes in Beginning, Intermediate or Advanced phases.
 See class descriptions within categories for requirements.